 The path is gradual descent and you cross a suspension bridge over Jharsing Khola (stream).
 You trek through dry land though you can see shrubs on the both sides.
 The panoramic views of Annapurna range completely mesmerize you.
 Khangsar is a Gurung village.
 There you find a small monastery, chorten, Mani walls and prayer flags.
 Stay overnight in camp/lodge.

-The trail is quite narrow and you trek over icy path.
+The trail is quite narrow and you trek over an icy path.
 The panoramic views of Annapurna range, Tilicho, Dhaulagiri along with more than ten mountains completely mesmerize you.
-Stay overnight in camp/lodge.
+Stay overnight in camp.

 From Mesokanto Pass, the trail goes steep down to Jomsom.
 This day you trek through pine forest.
 Before you reach Jomsom, you cross Thimi inhabited by mostly Buddhists.
 Stay overnight at lodge.